 Sign up for our daily weight loss secrets

-Looking at the original research, coconut oil did lead to increased LDL cholesterol levels.
+Looking at past research, coconut oil did lead to increased LDL cholesterol levels.
 The point of issue, however, is the type of oil involved.
-Most of the studies used partially hydrogenated coconut oil and not pure extra virgin.
-Not only does the chemical process of hydrogentation add trans fat to coconut oil but it also destroys its antioxidant properties and essential fatty acids leaving a final product that is a distant relative to the original and truly harmful to our health.
+Most of the studies used partially hydrogenated coconut oil, not unrefined.
+Not only does the chemical process of hydrogenation add trans fat to coconut oil but it also destroys its antioxidant properties and essential fatty acids, leaving a final product that is merely distant relative to the original and truly harmful to our health.
 Even in small amounts, trans fat is known to raise LDL cholesterol, which is why the American Heart Association recommends as little as 1% of total daily calories come from trans fat.

 If you are unsure about incorporating coconut oil into your diet, consider that coconut and its byproducts have been staples on tropical islands for years, and yet obesity, diabetes, and heart disease have not ravaged those countries as they have the United States.
-If coconut oil is as bad for us as we have been told, these countries would be suffering the same high disease rates as the U.S., and they're NOT.
-Hmm...something to consider.
+Although coconut oil provides a significant amount of fat and calories, it has been proven to increase the body's metabolic rate, making it easier to lose weight.

 Here are 3 easy ways you can incorporate coconut oil into your diet for a health boost:

 - Switch from olive oil to coconut oil when sauteing your vegetables..
 The fat in coconut oil is more suitable for cooking, as the fats can withstand higher heat without becoming damaged.
 The benefits of olive oil are maximized when consumed raw and unheated.

 - Use coconut oil in your favorite baked treats

 - Flavor your organic coffee or tea with coconut oil for a delicious treat.
 Start with one half-teaspoon per eight ounces of coffee or tea and increase based on your desired results.